ogooota/vet-agenda/README.md

-#vet-agenda
+# Vet Agenda API
-A simple API for veterinarians in Django 🐱🐶
+A simple API for managing appointments, prescriptions, vaccines, anamnesis, complaints, and more...

-#remade
+🐱🐶

+# Remade
-This repository has been remade since I was commiting quite a dumb mistake that a friend of mine from uni helped me with.
+This repo has been remade since a friend of mine from uni noticed a very, very stupid mistake on it...
-Anyways...
+Thanks dedé
+Already fixed tho :DD
 Enjoy!